knewplay/book-programming-essential/programming-fundamentals/chapter4.md

 ## Nested Loops

-Just as we nest boxes within larger boxes, loops can also be placed inside other loops.
-This is known as nesting.
-It's a powerful technique, especially when you need to handle multi-dimensional tasks.
+In programming, we can place loops inside other loops, a concept known as nesting.
+This approach is particularly powerful for handling tasks that involve multiple layers or dimensions.

-[Illustration [1](https://create.roblox.com/docs/tutorials/fundamentals/coding-4/nested-loops) [2](https://study.com/academy/lesson/nested-while-loops-in-java.html) or img sent in chat]
+[Illustration of 2 gears, one large one small]

 ### Nested Loop Example: Amusement Park

-Imagine this: you're on a weekend trip to "WonderWorld Amusement Park" with an all-inclusive two-day ticket pass.
+Imagine this: you're on a weekend trip to an amusement park with an all-inclusive two-day ticket pass.
 You're super excited and have decided that on each day, you'll ride 5 different roller coasters.

 This situation is a great example of nested loops.
 Think of the two-day weekend as the outer loop.
 Now, inside each day (each cycle of the outer loop), there's another loop for the five times you ride the roller coasters.